Hiring E-3, 0-1 & TN Workers

 O-1 status may be used to facilitate the employment of international individuals of extraordinary ability in the sciences, education, business and athletics.
 To qualify for this status, the individual must be nationally and/or internationally recognized as being at the forefront of their field and must submit extensive documentation demonstrating the extraordinary ability.
 The O-1 is generally used only when all other options have been exhausted.
 The O-1 may be granted initially for up to three years and may be extended on a yearly basis.
 O-3 dependents cannot work in the United States.

 For more information, see the O-1 Request Form (PDF).

-TN status is a non-immigrant visa classification available to Canadian and Mexican nationals who are qualified members of certain pre-determined occupations.
+TN status is a non-immigrant visa classification available to Canadian and Mexican nationals who are qualified members of certain pre-determined occupations (see the chart below).
 Qualifying professions require at least a baccalaureate or licenciatura degree and/or, in some instances, professional licensure or certification.
 The TN may be granted in increments of up to three years at a time and may be extended indefinitely.
 Although it is similar to the H-1B classification, TN status contains some notable advantages over H-1B visa status.
 Dependents of a TN are given TD status and may not be employed in the United States.

 Advantages of TN Status

 In many instances, TN status may be obtained more quickly.
 If the individual is subject to the two-year home residence requirement [212(e)] stemming from J-1 status, s/he may be able to obtain TN status without obtaining a waiver of the requirement.
 There is no cumulative total limit on the time a Canadian or Mexican citizen can be in TN status.
 TN status may be granted in increments of up to three years.